dotnet/AspNetCore.Docs/docs/contribute/style-guide/style-guide.rst

 Source Code
 -----------

 Of course, source code is very commonly included in these articles.
+Images should never be used to display source code - instead use ``code-block`` or ``literalinclude``.
 You can refer to it using the ``code-block`` element, which must be declared precisely as shown, including spaces, blank lines, and indentation:

 .. code-block:: rst